-The Indigenous Burden of Disease Study is a component of the Australian Burden of Disease Study, which aims to describe the health status of Australians in the year 2003.
-The Indigenous study specifically looks at improving knowledge of the true level of mortality, causes of death, non-fatal health states and risk factors affecting Indigenous people.
-A previously completed pilot burden of disease study in the Northern Territory has estimated that health inequalities between Indigenous and non-Indigenous Australians not only affect the length of life (three times more years of life lost due to premature deaths among Indigenous people) but also the health-related quality of life (almost a doubling of disability experienced due to non-fatal disease).
+The Indigenous Burden of Disease Study is a component of the Australian Burden of Disease Study, which described the health status of Australians in the year 2003.
+The Indigenous study specifically looked at improving knowledge of the true level of mortality, causes of death, non-fatal health states and risk factors affecting Indigenous people.
+A previously completed pilot burden of disease study in the Northern Territory estimated that health inequalities between Indigenous and non-Indigenous Australians not only affect the length of life (three times more years of life lost due to premature deaths among Indigenous people) but also the health-related quality of life (almost a doubling of disability experienced due to non-fatal disease).

-The primary objectives of the Burden of Disease and Injury in Indigenous Australians project are to deliver:
+The primary objectives of the Burden of Disease and Injury in Indigenous Australians project were to deliver:

 - Burden of disease estimates (deaths, years of life lost, years lived with disability, disability-adjusted life years, incidence and prevalence with details by age, sex and remote/non-remote residence) that will assist health service planners and Indigenous communities to identify those specific diseases and risk factors that are most responsible for the gap in health status between Indigenous and non-Indigenous Australians.